How to set up a Small Business HSA [2025 Update

 Are employer HSA contributions tax-deducatble?

-Yes, employer HSA contributions are tax-deductible as a business expense.
 For employers, there is an additional benefit of not having to pay employment tax on that amount.
 Meanwhile, employee contributions aren’t subject to income tax, Medicare tax, or Social Security.
 The more employees who make monthly HSA contributions, the lower your total payroll taxes will be.

 Can I record employer HSA contributions in QuickBooks?